 To check for and install a carrier settings update

-- Make sure your device is connected to a Wi-Fi or cellular network
+- Make sure you connect your device to a WiFi or cellular network

 - Tap Settings > General > About